ABHES PROGRAM SPECIALIST AND ADMINISTRATIVE TEAM LEADER EVALUATOR TRAINING REQUIREMENTS

-Team Leaders –
+Administrative Team Leaders –

 Program Specialists –

-•At least two years of related experience;
+•At least two years of related experience in the specialty area;

-•Appropriate educational background,
+•Appropriate educational background;

-•Credentialing in the field, as applicable,
+•Credentialing in the field, as applicable;

-•Evidence of teaching or development of curriculum or service as a practitioner, and
+•Evidence of teaching or development of curriculum, or service as a practitioner; and,

-•Evidence of currency in the field through active participation in the profession.
+•Evidence of currency in the field through active participation in the profession

-Distance Education and Baccalaureate Programs –
+Distance Education Specialists and Baccalaureate Reviewers –

-Associate Degree -
+Associate Degree Reviewers -

 •Minimum of a bachelor’s degree from a program accredited by an agency recognized by the United States Department of Education or the Council for Higher Education Accreditation (CHEA).